The Puritans were never known for their lighthearted play, and the Puritan leadership viewed colonial New England games with disgust.

 Games and sports caused controversy back in England, where the first kings James and Charles encouraged their subjects to enjoy themselves on Sunday afternoon.
 Anyone who didn’t want to play games could leave the country, they said.
 So that’s exactly what many Puritans did.

-Here is a sampler of seven games popular among the early colonists.
+Here is a sampler of seven games they played once they arrived in the colonies.

 Colonial New England Games